Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/introduction.md

 {{< design-callout-alert >}}
 This checkbox variant should not be used because it does not respect the Orange Design System specifications.

-From the Orange Design System point of view, checkboxes should be represented like in our Boosted [Checks]({{< docsref "/forms/checks-radios" >}}) component.
+From the Orange Design System point of view, checkboxes should be represented like in our OUDS Web [Checks]({{< docsref "/forms/checks-radios" >}}) component.
 You can also refer to the [Checkbox](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) guidelines on on the Orange Design System website.
 {{< /design-callout-alert >}}

 In the same spirit, some blue recommendation design callouts will inform you of specific Orange Design System recommendations.